johnbamberg/johnbamberg.github.io/publications.md

 - A classification of finite locally 2-transitive generalized quadrangles,
 Transactions of the American Mathematical Society 374 (2021), no. 3, 1535 -- 1578.
 with Cai-Heng Li and Eric Swartz.
+- Pseudo-ovals of elliptic quadrics as Delsarte designs of association schemes,
+Linear Algebra and its Applications 624 (2021), pp. 281--317,
+with Giusy Monzillo and Alessandro Siciliano.

 ## To appear

 - Partial linear spaces with a rank 3 affine primitive group of automorphisms,
 Proceedings of the London Mathematical Society,
 with Alice Devillers, Joanna B. Fawcett, Cheryl E. Praeger.
-- Pseudo-ovals of elliptic quadrics as Delsarte designs of association schemes,
-Linear Algbera and its Applications,
-with Giusy Monzillo and Alessandro Siciliano.

 Submitted
 ---------